-From tea bags to St. Tropez; this week Georgina Grant gives us the low-down on how we arrived at the fake tan we know and Generic for viagra love today and makes some interesting discoveries along the way.
+From tea bags to St. Tropez; this week Georgina Grant gives us the low-down on how we arrived at the fake tan we know and Cialis for sale love today and makes some interesting discoveries along the way.

 Fake tan is at a high point at the moment; 5 bottles of Saint Tropez self tan are sold every single minute.
 But believe it or not, fake tan doesn’t have a particularly long history.
 Right up until the Viagra without prescription sale 1920s, the big idea was that pale is beautiful.
 This was mainly because having a suntan was seen as being poor.
 In Ancient Rome, for example, the lady of the house would have had servants and slaves to do the errands.
 Heaven forbid that you would be outside doing this yourself, with the sun burning your precious skin.
 In short, being pale meant being wealthy.

 This followed suit for every subsequent century in Britain.
 Elizabeth I, for example, became an icon for her pale skin.
 She, and many others, used a type of foundation called ceruse composed of ground white lead powder and vinegar.
-It created such a smooth, flawless white complexion that it was used for several centuries, despite the huge drawback of Viagra canada pharmacy it being a fatal poison.
+It created such a smooth, flawless white complexion that it was used for several centuries, despite the huge drawback of Order viagra cialis it being a fatal poison.